-Bernier's work has been shown in NYC, Miami, the Greater Boston Area, and featured in Papercut Magazine, Strangeways, Creative Time Reports, NPR, and 99% Invisible.
-Since 2011, Bernier has performed nationwide with bands Boston Cream, the Barbazons, and the Electric Street Queens.
-Her music projects have appeared in Maximum Rock ‘n’ Roll, NPR, Impose Magazine, and VICELAND's King of the Road.
-Bernier has acted in films such as Love Between the Covers, Nautical Nymphs, and Don't Drink the Devil's Blood.
-Her work has been used to raise funds for NoDAPL, Planned Parenthood, Ladyfest Boston, the Boston Area Rape Crisis Center, and Girls Rock Campaign Boston.
-Additionally, she has worked for organizations benefiting artists with disabilities and advocating for marriage equality.
+Recently, a series of flags memorializing shuttered "show houses" in Allston was exhibited at the Museum of Arts and Design in New York City.
+My work has been shown in Miami, the Greater Boston Area, and featured in Papercut Magazine, Strangeways, Creative Time Reports, NPR, and 99% Invisible.
+Since 2011, I've performed nationwide with bands Boston Cream, the Barbazons, and the Electric Street Queens.
+My music projects have appeared in Maximum Rock ‘n’ Roll, NPR, Impose Magazine, and VICELAND's King of the Road.
+Acting credits include parts in Love Between the Covers, Nautical Nymphs, and Don't Drink the Devil's Blood.
+My work has been used to raise funds for NoDAPL, Planned Parenthood, Ladyfest Boston, the Boston Area Rape Crisis Center, and Girls Rock Campaign Boston.
+I've done non-profit and advocacy work for artists with disabilities and marriage equality.

 I currently reside in Cambridge, MA.
 I stopped making trash in 2013.